redox-os/book/src/ch02-02-real-hardware.md

 Since version 0.8.0, Redox can now be installed on certain hard drives and internal SSDs, including some vintage systems.
 USB devices are not yet supported during run-time, although they can be used for installation and *livedisk* boot.
 Check the release notes for additional details on supported hardware.
 Systems with unsupported devices can still use the *livedisk* method described below.
 Ensure you backup your data before trying Redox on your hardware.

 Hardware support is limited at the moment, so your milage may vary.
-USB HID drivers are a work in progress but are not currently included, so a USB keyboard or mouse will not work.
+Only USB input devices (HID) work.
 There is a PS/2 driver, which works with the keyboards and touchpads in many (but not all) laptops.
 For networking, the Realtek and Intel ethernet controllers are currently supported.

 On some computers, hardware incompatibilities, e.g. disk driver issues, can slow Redox performance.
 This is not reflective of Redox in general, so if you find that Redox is slow on your computer, please try it on a different model for a better experience.